 How to apply

 You do not need to be registered on the Live Literature database to apply, so long as you meet the criteria.
 Download and complete the application form below and send to email@example.com.

-The deadline for applications is Wednesday 16 August (midday).
+The deadline for applications have been extended to Wednesday 23 August (midday).